zph/terraform-provider-mysql/README.md

 We sign releases with a GPG key currently using goreleaser locally on the personal equipment of @ZPH.
 As the maintainer of this fork, I, @ZPH, attest that the builds represent the exact SHA of the version control with no alterations.
+The credentials are stored in a credential manager with layers of safeguards and no other individuals have access.

 The near term goal is to setup github actions to provide this guarantee so that even if I were a malicious actor or coerced,